Party Wall Agreement Milton Keynes

 The purpose of the notice is to inform your neighbours of your intentions and give them the opportunity to agree or dissent to the proposed work.
 If your neighbour dissents, then you will need to appoint Party Wall surveyors to agree on the terms of the Party Wall Award.

-How Long in Advance Should You Serve a Party Wall Notice?
+How Long in Advance Should You Serve a Party Wall Agreement Milton Keynes?

 According to the Party Wall etc. Act 1996, you must serve a Party Wall notice at least two months before you intend to start the building work.
 However, this is only a minimum requirement, and you may need to serve the notice further in advance depending on the complexity of the work and the response time of your neighbours.